gammu/gammu/docs/manual/smsd/config.rst

     Configure SQL queries used by :ref:`gammu-smsd-sql`, you usually don't have to modify them.

     .. seealso:: :ref:`Configurable queries`

+.. config:section:: [tables]

+    Configure SQL table names used by :ref:`gammu-smsd-sql`, you usually don't have to modify them.

+    .. seealso:: :ref:`Configurable tables`

 General parameters of SMS daemon
 --------------------------------